rob10campbell/PRoPS-colloids_setup/System-Setup/01-MacOS-Setup.md

 1. [Create a repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/creating-a-new-repository) on Github

-2. Set up Git on the command line: <br>
+2. Set up Git on the command line:

     Open Terminal and, in the home directory, create a new directory where you want to store your Github repositories (this directory can also store non-Github repositories, for example it could be the "src" or "repositories" directory in home, or a "Github" directory in "repositories")

     Move to this directory and initialize Git with the command
     ```bash